Get Ready To Teach During This Busy Time of Year

 - Have a back-up plan.
 If you’re the only Instructor, that puts more pressure on you.
 You may be a hero, but you’re also only human.
 You may be sick or have a family emergency on class day.
 Then what?
 You’re forced to cancel and re-schedule – a move that only serves to disappoint students, frustrate parents, and make you feel guilty.
 If you haven’t already, chat with your Site Coordinator about a contingency plan.
 Better yet, ask him or her if it’s possible to train another Instructor.
 You’ll have the peace-of-mind of a back-up, plus you’ll be able to teach larger classes.
 (Remember: there’s a ratio of no more than 8 students per 1 Instructor.)

 The busy spring/summer teaching season will be here before we know it.
-This time around, because of our updated curriculum, it’s more important than ever to be familiar with it before you stand in front of a class of students eager to learn how to be safe when home alone, watching younger siblings, or babysitting.
+Prepare yourself before you stand in front of a class of students eager to learn how to be safe when home alone, watching younger siblings, or babysitting.